 With Cloud of Petals, Meyohas is challenging this idea, breaking down the artificial boundary between the digital and the real.
 The computer-generated rose petals in her film are no less real than the spiders and flies that hover in front of the camera—or the snake that also makes an appearance.
 It’s a thick yellow python that slithers through the tangled wires of the abandoned warehouse as easily as if they were vines on a forest floor.
 The Biblical symbolism here is no accident.
 Just like the serpent in the Garden of Eden, the snake in the video disrupts what seems like the natural order of things.
 Cloud of Petals points out that the natural order is already nothing more than a fantasy.

-This project has drawn comparisons to work by Taryn Simon, who’s known for her carefully constructed archives.
+Meyohas says that the project has drawn comparisons to the work of Taryn Simon, who’s known for her carefully constructed archives.
 However, the archival process in Cloud of Petals is haphazard, more organic than organized.
 After all, despite its digital nature, the point of machine learning is to imitate the imperfections of life outside the screen.
 Unlike Simon’s archives, which often work to preserve a time and place, Meyohas’ archive is a form of destruction.

 “The flowers are all going to die, they’ve been picked, they’ve been cut,” she points out.
 "This whole thing is about death.”
 The real roses used in Cloud of Petals will eventually wilt, and the images of the digital rose petals will be deleted or corrupted or otherwise rendered illegible by the onward march of digital technology.
 But imperfectly archived inside Meyohas’ film, it feels like they could exist forever.